billwear/maas-docs/how-to-build-an-ubuntu-image-7873.md

-This page explains how to build a deployable Ubuntu image with packer.
+You can build build your own customized, deployable Ubuntu image with packer.

 ## Install packer